 After doing the research for this post I gave up coffee.
 I’m done with it.

-I took the last I had to work as an offering to the caffeine addicts there and replaced it with a caffeine-free coffee substitute called Teeccino.
-It was actually easier than I expected.
+I took the last I had to work as an offering to the caffeine addicts there and replaced it with this caffeine-free yet coffee-tasting substitute.
+It was actually easier than I’d expected.

 Giving up their daily caffeine fix is a scary thought for some people.
-Many of us are far more addicted to this legal drug than we’d like to admit.
+Many of us are far more addicted to this legal drug than we’d like to admit to ourselves.

 Okay, if you’ve made it this far without being scared off then let’s get started.

 8 Negative Side Effects of Coffee and Caffeine

 1. Increases Stomach Acid

 Coffee contains many acids, oils and chemical compounds like caffeine that can harm your stomach and intestines by irritating their linings.